 There are adequate resources to negotiate

-3.2 Approach and methods of negotiation
+3.2 Approach and Methods of Negotiation

 The approach of negotiation related to the IWRM context inevitably involves numerous stakeholders: direct, indirect, powerful, powerless, marginalized, acknowledged, etc. Therefore in such a setting of unequal capacities and power arrangements, principled negotiation is a key mechanism towards a sustainable solution.
 Employing strategies of principled negotiation may be difficult or next to impossible where power disparities are pronounced.
 In this case, it is more likely that facilitation or mediation may be fruitfully employed.